 |Nanda Devi East||7,434 m|

 Kamet is the second-highest mountain peak in the Garhwal region and is the highest summit.
 It is one of the highest mountain peaks in India.
-The peak nestled between neighbouring peaks and is close to Tibetan Plateau because of which is not accessible like other Himalayan peaks.
+The peak nestled between neighboring peaks and is close to Tibetan Plateau because of which is not accessible like other Himalayan peaks.
 We consider this peak as one of the natural wonders in India.
 You can visit it and be the witness of the same.

 |Abi Gamin||7,434 m|